 But he didn’t give up on the idea.
 And from that idea, Stockpile was created.

 Here is a short video interview Avi Lele did on Mad Money with Jim Cramer.

 How Does Stockpile Work?

-- If you want to invest for yourself, you open a free account, choose the stock you want to invest in and pay for the stock plus the $0.99 trade commission with your debt or credit card or bank transfer.
-That’s it.
+- If you want to buy stock for yourself, you open a free account, choose the stock you want to buy and pay for the stock plus the $0.99 trade commission with your debit or credit card or bank transfer.

 It’s so simple, anyone can do it!

 To get started investing with Stockpile, you can either create an account on your desktop, or through the Stockpile app.

 Once you create your account and verify your email, it is time to login to Stockpile.

 The layout of your account is great on both devices, allowing you to easily navigate around and start investing.

 Your next step is to link your bank account, debit card, or credit card to your account so you can move money when you want to buy stocks.